 The terminal, with a total capacity of 45m passengers per year is 1,000m long, covering a total gross floor area of 459,000m².
 A double airside concourse is laid out in a cruciform arrangement.

 45 millionpassengers per year

 Terminal 3 sets the standards for green aviation buildings in China.
 In response to Shenzhen’s hot summers and warm winters, the building features a unique double-layer envelope of glass and steel.
 The weatherproof, sound and thermal insulation embodied outer skin serves as a barrier to resist aviation noise and excessive thermal exchange, while the high-performance glazing unit reduces solar heat gain during summer.

 The parallel inner layer not only acts as a frame for services distributions, but also employs reflection and shading patterns to reduce visual impact and shield the interior from excessive solar heat gain, while providing plentiful daylight to the main hall and concourse area.

 The design also incorporates other sustainable concepts and technologies including chilled water storage, zoned air-conditioning design, heat recovery and a solar hot water system.

-These will save up to 25% a year on energy costs and make the building the first National Green Building Star Label (2-Star) certified airport terminal in China.
+These save up to 25% a year on energy costs and make the building the first National Green Building Star Label (2-Star) certified airport terminal in China.